 One thing any car buyer should consider before making a purchase is the cost of maintenance.

 Fuel and oil, regular repairs, and upkeep can make a dent in your earnings.
 Automobile repair statistics suggest that maintaining a new car costs over $1,000 annually.
+Furthermore, the typical American household spent $2,094 on motor oil and gas in 2019.

 20. A Ferrari engine overhaul can cost up to $30,000.